ai-se/GENERAL/README.md

   `(___)  `(___)  `(___)  `(___)  `(___)  `(___)  `(___)  `(___)
    // \\   // \\   // \\   // \\   // \\   // \\   // \\   // \\
 ```
+## Abstract
+Given a large group of software projects, there often exists  a few   exemplar project(s) that offers the best prediction for all others.
+Such ''bellwether projects'' can be used to make quality predictions that are general to many other projects.

+Existing  methods  for  finding bellwether  have two problems.
+Firstly, they are  very slow.
+When  applied  to  the  697  projects  studied  here, standard bellwether methods   took  60  days  of  CPU  to  find  and  certify  the  bellwethers.
+Secondly, they assume that only one bellwether exists and, amongst hundreds of projects, they may exist  subgroups, each of which requires their own bellwether.

+GENERAL is a new bellwether method that addresses both problems.
+GENERAL applies hierarchical clustering to groups of project data.
+At each level within a tree of clusters, one bellwether is computed from sibling projects, then promoted up the tree.
+In this way, GENERAL can find multiple
+bellwethers, if they exist.
+Also, GENERAL's hierarchical decomposition runs much faster (and scales better) than standard
+bellwether methods.

 This site contains the scripts and data needed to supprot: